Tetragrammaton: Kabbalah

 ס"ג/SaG: יו"ד ה"י וא"ו ה"י, gematria 63.

 מ"ה/MaH: יו"ד ה"א וא"ו ה"א, gematria 45.

 ב"ן/BaN: יו"ד ה"ה ו"ו ה"ה, gematria 52.

 Luzzatto summarises, "In sum, all that exists is founded on the mystery of this Name and upon the mystery of these letters of which it consists.
 This means that all the different orders and laws are all drawn after and come under the order of these four letters.
 This is not one particular pathway but rather the general path, which includes everything that exists in the Sefirot in all their details and which brings everything under its order."

 Another parallel is drawn between the four letters of the Tetragrammaton and the Four Worlds: the י is associated with Atziluth, the first ה with Beri'ah, the ו with Yetzirah, and final ה with Assiah.

 There are some who believe that the tetractys and its mysteries influenced the early kabbalists.
 A Hebrew tetractys in a similar way has the letters of the Tetragrammaton (the four lettered name of God in Hebrew scripture) inscribed on the ten positions of the tetractys, from right to left.
 It has been argued that the Kabbalistic Tree of Life, with its ten spheres of emanation, is in some way connected to the tetractys, but its form is not that of a triangle.
 The occult writer Dion Fortune says:

+(The first two-dimensional figure is the triangle.)

 (The first three-dimensional solid is the tetrahedron.)

 The relationship between geometrical shapes and the first four Sephirot is analogous to the geometrical correlations in tetractys, shown above under Pythagorean Symbol, and unveils the relevance of the Tree of Life with the tetractys.

 Samaritans

 The Samaritans shared the taboo of the Jews about the utterance of the name, and there is no evidence that its pronunciation was common Samaritan practice.
 However Sanhedrin 10:1 includes the comment of Rabbi Mana II, "for example those Kutim who take an oath" would also have no share in the world to come, which suggests that Mana thought some Samaritans used the name in making oaths.
 (Their priests have preserved a liturgical pronunciation "Yahwe" or "Yahwa" to the present day.)
-As with Jews, the use of Shema (שמא "the Name") remains the everyday usage of the name among Samaritans, akin to Hebrew "the Name" (Hebrew השם "HaShem").
+As with Jews, Shema (שמא, "the Name") remains the everyday usage of the name among Samaritans, paralleling the Jewish use of HaShem (השם, "the Name") in Hebrew.
+This reading of the tetragrammaton by Samaritans dates back to at least the 4th century CE, as evidenced in two poems by the Samaritan author Marqah.